aws-samples/serverless-patterns/systems-manager-automation-to-lambda/README.md

 ## How it works

-When the Systems Manger Automation Document is invoked, the execution parameters are sent as payload to invoke lambda function which updates the dynamoDB table's items with the parameters from the Automation execution.
+When the Systems Manger Automation Document is invoked, the execution parameters are sent as a payload to invoke the Lambda function, which updates the DynamoDB table's items with the parameters from the automation execution.

 ## Testing

-1. After the stack is deployed, run this command to scan the dynamoDB table for items.
-This should be empty initially
+1. After the stack is deployed, run this command to scan the DynamoDB table for items.
+This should be empty initially.

    ```
    aws dynamodb scan --table-name <$DynamoDBTableName>